syncfusion-content/blazor-docs/blazor/file-manager/upload.md

 # Upload in Blazor FileManager component

-The Blazor FileManager component provides a [FileManagerUploadSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerUploadSettings.html) feature that allows users to upload files to the FileManager.
-It provides various settings and options to customize how files are uploaded, such as controlling file size, restricting file types, and enabling chunk uploads.
+The Blazor FileManager component provides a [FileManagerUploadSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerUploadSettings.html) property with various options to customize how files are uploaded, such as controlling file size, restricting file types, and enabling chunk uploads.

 ## Directory Upload